FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 );
 ```

-We'll show one of two states, depending on if we have an `accessToken`.
-We can run the app in the simulator:
+We'll show one of two states, depending on whether we have an `accessToken`.
+At this point, we can run the app in the simulator:

 <div class="d-flex justify-content-center mb-5 mt-1 youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rmrqXT30X38" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+Following best practices, the mobile application opens up a system browser for user authentication, rather than a webview or embedded user-agent.

 ## Securely storing the token

-Once the user has successfully authenticated, we will have a JWT and possibly a refresh token that should be stored securely.
+Once the user has successfully authenticated, we will have a JWT, and possibly a refresh token, which should be stored securely.
 Storing sensitive data like an access token in `Asyncstorage` is bad practice.
-We can use another third-party package to easily access the iOS Keychain and Android secure storage.
+We can use another third-party package to access the iOS Keychain and Android secure storage.

-There are many packages that help us interact with keychain and secure shared preferences.

-The Formidable team, the creators of the `react-native-app-auth` package we are using, recommend [`react-native-keychain`](https://github.com/oblador/react-native-keychain).
-We install it by running the following command:
+There are many options, but the Formidable team, the creators of the `react-native-app-auth` package we are using, recommend [`react-native-keychain`](https://github.com/oblador/react-native-keychain).
+Install it by running the following command:

 ```shell
 yarn add react-native-keychain
 ```

-We need to store the access token after authentication success.
+We need to store the access token after successful authentication.
 We can do so by using this code:

 ```javascript
 //...